 The first new Power Mac since the colorful plastic iMac G3 shipped, the pro-level machine borrows the same transparent color scheme.
 Unfortunately, it doesn’t hang around too long.

-The Power Mac G3: Important, but short-lived
+Important, but short-lived

 Apple introduced the original beige Power Macintosh G3 series in November 1997, not too long after unveiling the “Think Different” ad campaign.
 It was the first Mac to employ the PowerPC G3 microprocessor, which also powered the later Blue and White model.
 The line proved a hit for Apple, with 750,000 shipping by the middle of 1998.

 When the iMac arrived, however, Steve Jobs and Jony Ive were keen to update the Power Mac to match Apple’s new design language (which could also be seen in the iBook laptop).
-Apple also wanted to its keep pro line up-to-date with the latest available hardware.
+Apple also wanted to keep its pro line up to date with the latest available hardware.
 At the Macworld event where Jobs revealed the new Power Mac G3, he also announced five new iMac colors.

 Design-wise, the Power Mac G3 boasted a few nifty features.
 The right side of the case was a hinged door with a recessed latch, providing easy access to components.
-You could open the case with the computer running, although changing them would require switching the machine off.
-Apple code-named the design “Yosemite” (a name later recycled for the 2015 version of macOS), while the project was also known as “El Capitan” (again, a name Apple revisited) and “Gossamer II.”
+You could open the case with the computer running, although changing components would require switching the machine off.
+Apple code-named the design “Yosemite” (a name later recycled for the 2014 version of macOS), while the project was also known as “El Capitan” (again, a name Apple revisited) and “Gossamer II.”

 Blue and White Power Mac G3 specs